 Information contained on this site is unofficial.
 Any suggestions for additions and improvements to this site are welcome.
 Thanks for visiting!
 Bill Vandervoort

-I am also on Facebook.
-But I do not accept Facebook friend requests from people I do not know, or have not actually met.
+I am on Facebook.
+But I do not accept Facebook friend requests from people I do not actually know.
+I use Facebook for the areas of my life which are not transportation related.
 In the past, I have been contacted by railfans who found this site.
 And I eventually became friends with some of them, including friends on Facebook.
 Simply put, I need to get to know the person, in order to accept that person as a Facebook friend.